tducasse/go-instabot/README.md

 ## How to run
 This is it!
 Since you used the `go get` command, you now have the `go-instabot` executable available from anywhere in your system.
-Just launch it in a terminal!
+Just launch it in a terminal :

+`go-instabot -run`

 ### Options
+**-run** : This is the main option.
+Use it to actually launch the script.

 **-h** : Use this option to display the list of options.

 **-dev** : Use this option to use the script in development mode : nothing will be done for real.
 You will need to put a config file in a 'local' folder.